muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 In this chapter we describe the proposed architecture and objective function terms that solve the problem we set up in the previous chapter.
 We essentially have three instantiations, one of which seems to work much better than the others.

 1. A short paragraph introducing the flow and content of the chapter.
+2. Posit the form of prior
+3. Posit the form of posterior
-2. Schematic of which parts of architectures correspond to which terms in equations
+4. Schematic of which parts of architectures correspond to which terms in equations
-3. Encoder instantiation (arch details in appendix)
+5. Encoder instantiation (arch details in appendix)
-4. Using labels set  $\mathcal{U}$ to get adj matrix $A$ or use given $A$.
+6. Using labels set $\mathcal{U}$ to get adj matrix $A$ or use given $A$.
-5. Construct latent layer architecture $f_A(.)$ given matrix
+7. Construct latent layer architecture $f_A(.)$ given matrix
-6. Setup prior and posterior given matrix and labels
+8. Setup prior and posterior given matrix and labels
-7. Decoder instantiation (arch details in appendix)
+9. Decoder instantiation (arch details in appendix)
-8. Setup ELBO given above
+10. Setup ELBO given above
-9. Setup (covar, det) penalization terms given $A$ matrix and labels $\mathcal{U}$
+11. Setup (covar, det) penalization terms given $A$ matrix and labels $\mathcal{U}$
-10. Combine above to get the final objective
+12. Combine above to get the final objective

 Feels like some parts should go in Theory.